Certified Peer Specialist

 GMHCN Summer Conference (offered annually in August at St. Simons Island, GA)

-Opportunity for 9 hours of CEU Training offered annually by attending keynotes and workshops at the conference.
+Opportunity for CEU Training hours offered annually by attending keynotes and workshops at the conference.

 Advance conference registration is required.
 Keynote presentations are available to all participants; workshop availability is on a first-come; first-served basis.